Ghoti-io/Tang/README.md

 ## Compiling Tang from source

 The following instructions were written for Ubuntu 22.04.
+The overall steps are straightforward, though.

+  1. Install necessary packages (see below).
+  1. Clone the repo.
+  1. Run `make`
+  1. Run `sudo make install`

 ### Install packages
 First, the necessary packages must be installed.